in ,

 Treatment of breast cancer in pregnant women

-The main goal is the safety of the fetus during cancer treatment of pregnant mothers.
-Breast cancer can be treated in pregnant women in the following ways depending upon the respective stage of cancer in them:
+The main goal is the safety of the fetus during cancer treatment in pregnant mothers.
+Breast cancer can be treated in pregnant women in the following ways, depending upon the respective stage of cancer in them:

 Radiotherapy